thundercomb/poetrydb/README.md

 Note:
 - the random count search field is always exact, and therefore the match type ```:abs``` has no effect
-- random and poemcount cannot be used together, as both specify a count as the search field
+- random and poemcount cannot be used together, as both specify the number of poems to return

 Format:
 ```